 ADRIFT ("Assessing the Debris-Related Impacts From Tsunami") to be funded by the Ministry of the Environment of

 Japan (MoE).
 The project lifetime was 3 years: April 15, 2014 – March 31, 2017, and total funding for this

 period was $3,681,547 CAD.

-The overall project goal was to assess and forecast the effects of debris generated by the tsunami that followed the 2011 Great East Japan Earthquake (termed Japanese Tsunami Marine Debris or JTMD), especially those related to non-indigenous species (NIS), on ecosystem structure and function, the coastlines, and communities of the Pacific coast of North America and in Hawaii, and to suggest research and management actions to mitigate any impacts.
+The overall project goal was to document and evaluate the potential impacts of debris generated by the tsunami that followed the 2011 Great East Japan Earthquake (termed Japanese Tsunami Marine Debris or JTMD), especially those related to associated non-indigenous species (NIS), to coastal ecosystems in Pacific North America and Hawaii.

 The project focuses on three main areas of research: